mmogib/CourseDB.jl/README.md

 ### File Operations

-KFUPMCourseDB.jl can write data such as students or grades back to files:
+CourseDB.jl can write data such as students or grades back to files:

 ```julia
 writedata("output.xlsx", students)